coredns/coredns.io/content/middleware/debug.md

 +++
 title = "debug"
-description = "*debug* disables the automatic recovery upon a CoreDNS crash so that you'll get a nice stack trace. " weight = 5 tags = [  "middleware" , "debug" ] categories = [ "middleware" ]
+description = "*debug* disables the automatic recovery upon a CoreDNS crash so that you'll get a nice stack trace." weight = 5 tags = [ "middleware", "debug" ] categories = [ "middleware" ] date = "2017-07-27T12:53:47.833872"
-date = "2017-07-24T15:25:40+00:00"
 +++

 Note that the *errors* middleware (if loaded) will also set a `recover` negating this setting.